Start slowly and do what it takes to wake up your mind and body.

 PICK UP THE PACE & RUN IN THE ZONE

 Get to work-review your calendar and to-do list for top priority items.
 Choose tasks that require thought or creativity in the morning when most of us have the most energy.
+Behavioral Economist Dan Ariely concludes that generally people are most productive in the morning for two hours after fully waking.

 Start with important work: first a high priority task you want to do, followed by a high priority task you don’t want to do.
 (I prefer this sandwich method, but there is also the worst first aka the Eat That Frog method)